multiversx/mx-sdk-dapp/README.md

 `useTransactionsTracker` - track transactions sent normally `useBatchTransactionsTracker` track batch transactions

-The developers are be able to create theirs own implementation for the transaction tracking component (using these hooks or creating their own logic) and pass it to the `DappProvider` component through `customComponents` field.
+The developers are be able to create their own implementation for the transaction tracking component (using these hooks or creating their own logic) and pass it to the `DappProvider` component through `customComponents` field.

 ```jsx
 import { TransactionsTracker } from "your/module";